 During the lease term in Northern Virginia

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Northern Virginia, the renter must allow us to enter the rental property.
-Some valid reasons to access rental property are to:
+During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Northern Virginia, the tenant must allow us to go into the rental home.
+Some justifiable reasons to enter rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Northern Virginia.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Northern Virginia.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference